drocheam/optrace/docs/source/installation.rst

 * When `mayavi <https://pypi.org/project/mayavi/>`__ fails installing `vtk <https://pypi.org/project/vtk/>`_, try to install vtk first

-* When the installation of vtk fails, try to install from a list of other wheels from `here <https://docs.vtk.org/en/latest/advanced/available_python_wheels.html>`__.
+* When the installation of vtk fails, try to install from a list of other wheels as described `here <https://docs.vtk.org/en/latest/advanced/available_python_wheels.html>`__.

 * Consult the `mayavi issues <https://github.com/enthought/mayavi/issues>`__, `vtk issues <https://gitlab.kitware.com/vtk/vtk/-/issues>`__ or `PySide issues <https://bugreports.qt.io/projects/PYSIDE/issues/>`__ for current problems and solutions

 * In many cases forcing the installation of a specific library version (e.g. vtk) circumvents issues of newer releases.
-The syntax is shown `here <https://stackoverflow.com/questions/5226311/installing-specific-package-version-with-pip/5226504#5226504>`__.
+The syntax is: :bash:`pip install --force-reinstall -v "some-package==1.2.2"`.
   Often older releases are hosted outside of PyPi, so you might try to locate the packages first.